Oppy001/automated-social-content-publishing-engine/README.md

 - External API/service integration

 The goal was not to add AI where it was unnecessary, but to design a predictable system that could automatically execute a clearly defined business process.

 ---

-# Current Status

-The workflow has been running in my environment for approximately **two weeks**, automatically processing scheduled content for LinkedIn and X.

-The repository contains a sanitized version of the workflow.
-Credentials, private webhook URLs, account identifiers, and other sensitive configuration values are replaced with placeholders.

----